Fast convergence of a Federated Expectation-Maximization Algorithm

 \section{Introduction}

 Leveraging increasingly large datasets for improved estimation accuracy is now feasible in the digital age.
 However, curating such datasets presents challenges, notably the high computational and storage costs, as well as significant privacy concerns associated with centralizing personal data.
 In order to resolve these issues, recent machine learning efforts have been directed towards distributed storage of data with a modified central processing system that can still leverage the larger volume of data to provide more accurate estimation for each individual client.
 This field of study is referred to as Federated Learning (FL).
 This approach is intended to not only preserve the privacy of the clients but also to reduce the computational costs \citep{mcmahan2017communication}.

-One fundamental challenge in the study of FL estimation is the presence of non-independent and identically distributed (non-i.i.d) data.
-One common cause of non-i.i.d data is that each client may have a different underlying data generating process (DGP) \citep{ye2023heterogeneous}.
+One fundamental challenge in the study of FL estimation is the presence of non-independent and identically distributed (non-i.i.d.) data.
+A common cause of non-i.i.d.\ data is that each client may have a different underlying data generating process (DGP) \citep{ye2023heterogeneous} which can correspond to differing ground-truth parameters.
 In other words, if $P_j$ denotes the DGP for a client $j$, then $P_j\ne P_{j'}$ for clients $j\ne j'$.
-This non-i.i.d. data renders many standard machine learning models inconsistent \citep{kairouz2021advances}.

-One challenge of working with non-i.i.d.\ data is to accurately capture the heterogeneity while maintaining a sufficiently rich function class.
-In the parametric setting, one natural formulation of this comes in the form of the mixture of linear regressions (MLR) model \citep{de1989mixtures, faria2010fitting}.
-The standard formulation of the MLR setup assumes some fixed $K$ (either known or unknown) that determines the number of unique linear regressions in the mixture model.
-To extend this to FL, we assume that each client sees data from only one of the elements in the mixture.
-Then, conditional on the correct model from the mixture, each client has i.i.d.\ data points.
-This means that all the heterogeneity is captured in the latent variable assigned to each client that corresponds to the true regression model in the mixture.
+This non-i.i.d.\ data renders many standard statistical models inconsistent \citep{kairouz2021advances}.
+The goal is then to accurately capture the heterogeneity in the data generating process while maintaining a sufficiently rich function class.
+In the classical parametric setting, one natural formulation of this comes in the form of the mixture of linear regressions (MLR) model \citep{de1989mixtures, faria2010fitting}.
+The standard formulation of the MLR setup assumes some fixed $K$ (either known or unknown) number of unique linear regressions in the mixture.
+This reduces the problem to identifying $K$ distinct feature coefficient vectors.
+To extend this to the FL setting wherein the heterogeneity is distributed across clients, we assume that each client sees data from only one of the $K$ elements in the mixture.
+Then, conditional on the mixture component, each client has i.i.d.\ data points.
+This means that all the heterogeneity is captured in the latent variable assigned to each client.